-There is a general shortage of teachers, although specific teaching vacancies vary by rural or urban districts.
-The suggestions and resources listed can assist teachers in finding jobs where desired while creating a strong professional marketability for the future.
+There is a general teacher shortage, with specific teaching vacancies varying across rural and urban districts.
+These resources can help you locate jobs in your desired location, while creating strong professional marketability for the future.

-Research the salaries and benefits that some school districts offer.
+Research salaries and benefits offered in various school districts.

 As a new teacher, your salary will be at the beginning of the salary scale.
 One thing to keep in mind is each school district sets its' own salary scale and benefits while the cost of living varies throughout the state.
 Generally salaries are based on experience and college units completed.
 Some districts pay bonuses for advanced degrees or extra duty.